-A little rouge goes a long way – at least that’s what our grandmother tells us and we haven’t been able to prove her wrong yet.
-When we brush a dreamy pink hue across the apples of our cheeks, our confidence rises.
+A little blush goes a long way — at least that’s what our grandmother tells us, and we haven’t been able to prove her wrong yet.
+When we brush a pink, peach or purple shade onto the apples of our cheeks, our complexion gets an instant boost.

 Before you hit the "buy" button on that practically made-for-you blush, consider the texture, Ciucci urges.
-"Think cream for normal to dry skin, and powder for normal to oily types."
+"Think cream for normal to dry skin and powder for normal to oily types."
 Here's why: Like a moisturizer, velvety formulas will absorb into the skin better and add much-needed hydration.
 Powder varieties can help mop up excess oil and sweat sitting on the skin.
-So you're getting the most out of the makeup — while also doing right by your complexion!
 Now, find your ideal shades of blush, according to your skin tone.

 Five Transformative Blush Tricks

 What pro makeup artists know — and are about to spill — is that a little strategically placed makeup can completely transform your face.
-It's the reason you hear celebs regularly credit their makeup squads for enhanced cheekbones, a luminous glow and incognito psoriasis patches.
 When used correctly, blush can guarantee the lifted cheekbones you've craved (sans filler), make for a flawless photo finish or hide discoloration through their makeup illusions.

 For Sculpted Cheeks

 Make a fish face and apply a cool matte shade into the hollows of the cheeks with an angled blush brush.
-To achieve, start at the top of the ear and drag the brush down to right before the underside of the apple.
-Boom, definition.
+To do, start at the top of the ear and drag the brush down to right before the underside of the apple.
+Boom: definition.